Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

+The deblurring application has an important peculiarity: the basic block of the convolutional neural network is identical to the forward operator.
+Hence, when an unrolled network is trained, we can expect the networks $\Dc(\wz_k,\cdot)$ to not only act as ``denoisers'', but also as deconvolution mappings.
+This fact might explain the catastrophic lack of adaptivity in Table \ref{fig:tab_fixed:blur}.
+For instance with the network trained on $\theta_2$, we obtain an average performance of $27.5$dB without training mismatch and less than $10$dB with a mismatch.
+This also confirms the conclusions of the introductory example in Fig. \ref{tab:exampleissues}.

+A similar, yet less obvious phenomenon seems to occur with the CT experiment.
+When training a network on the equiangular pattern $\theta_0$, the lack of adaptivity is particularly striking.
+We believe that this may as well be due to a particular ``algebraic compatibility'' between convolution operators and the regularly spaced Radon transform.
+Further investigations should be conducted to further strengthen this hypothesis.

-\paragraph{The superiority of unrolled nets} The unrolled network provides better reconstruction results than the denoising net.
+\paragraph{Superiority of unrolled nets} The unrolled networks provide better reconstruction results than the denoising net in the MRI experiment.
 The overall gain on the diagonal varies between $1.4$dB and $1.7$dB for this particular application, which is significant.
 This is in accordance with recent comparisons of both strategies \cite{muckley2021results}.

-\paragraph{Partial adaptivity} While the training on the vertical scheme $|$ provides catastrophic results when used on the horizontal scheme $-$, the networks trained on the radial $\bigcirc$ scheme provide rather good results uniformly on the 4 other sampling schemes.
-Indeed, we see that the performance drop when used on a distinct scheme raises up to $3.6$dB for the denoising net and $2.7$dB for the unrolled network.
-Overall, the unrolled network provides a significantly better alternative when it comes to adaptivity.

-\paragraph{Optimal sampling scheme} Some sampling schemes make the reconstruction easier than others, which is in accordance with the compressed sensing theory.
-The knee images have large vertical and horizontal edges.
-This seems to favor the $+$ sampling scheme, which was already observed in other works \cite{wang2022b,weiss2021pilot,gossard2022bayesian}.
+Hence, we only consider unrolled nets for the forthcoming experiments.

+\paragraph{Optimal acquisition schemes} Looking at the diagonal of the tables in Table \ref{tab:single_table} reveals that some acquisition schemes are better than others when the networks are trained properly.
+In the MRI experiment for instance, we see that the $+$ sampling scheme, yields a PSNR of $38.0$dB in average while it drops to $37.1$dB for the $-$ sampling scheme.
+This is in accordance with recent results \cite{wang2022b,weiss2021pilot,gossard2022bayesian}.
+For CT, the best sampling scheme is the standard equispaced one, which may not come as a surprise.
+In deblurring, it seems that the blur related to $\thetaz_3$ is particularly hard to invert.
+This is probably due to a larger spatial spread.